c9845/licensekeys/_documentation/updating/UPDATING.md

 - If you modified any files within the app's directory, these files will be overwritten.
 Copy and backup any files with changes to a different directory.

-# Basics:
-Updates are provided via the same method as when you first installed the app: the app's files are simply provided via a zip file.
-You need to extract the contents of the zip file, copy/move and overwrite the old versions of the files, and apply any database schema updates.
-The update process should not take more than a few minutes in most circumstances.
-The changelog with each version will note if a database schema update is required and what changes have been made.

 # Install an Update:
+1. Back up your system and the app's database.
+    - Take a snapshot of the server.
+    - Use SQLite's built in backup command.
+    - Create a copy of the app's files.
+    - Use another backup tool.
+    - Verify you can restore from the backup!

+1. Make note of the old version of the app you are currently using in case you need to revert to an older version.
+    - Open the "VERSION.txt" file.
+    - Run the binary with the `--version` flag.
+    - Check the app's diagnostic page.

+1. Stop the app from running.
+    - We don't want to corrupt the app's database.
+    - `systemctl stop my-app.service`.

 1. Get the updated app files.
     - Get files from Github or elsewhere.
 Files should be downloaded as a zip archive and a checksum.
     - Confirm the checksum matches for the zip file.
         - For Ubuntu or other Linux systems, use the command `sha256sum`.
         - For Windows, use the powershell command `Get-FileHash`.
-    - Extract the zip file.
+    - Unzip the zip file.
-    - Make note of the old version of the app you are currently using.
-Open the "VERSION.txt" file or run the app's binary with the `--version` flag.

-1. Make sure you have a backup of your database.

-1. Make sure you have a backup of the server the app is hosted on.

-1. Stop the app.
+1. Update the app.
-    - `systemctl stop my-app.service`.

-1. Copy the new files and overwrite the old files for the app.
+    - Copy/move the unzip files and overwrite the existing files.
-    - App's binary.
-    - Any files in other directories (website, documentation, etc.).
-    - LICENSE, COPYRIGHT, README.

-1. Read the changelog to see what has changed in this version of the app.
-    - The changelog will note if database changes were made.
-    - The changelog will tell you of any breaking changes, new functionality, or bug fixes.

-1. Update the app's database schema.
-    - This is only required if you see schema changes noted in the changelog.
-    - Run the binary with the `--update-db` flag.
+    - If the changelog shows the database schema has changed, run the binary using the `--deploy-db` and/or `--update-db` flag as needed.

 1. Start the app manually to check for startup issues.
     - If you see any errors, identify and fix the issues.